 Not (just) because of all the sex, parties and models he’s dated, but also because he’s seen rehab clinics, therapists and been through more struggle than most people will ever deal with.

 “Don’t live the same year 75 times and call it a life.” is one of my favorite quotes by Robin Sharma.
-If anyone doesn’t have to worry about that, it’s Neil Strauss and that alone makes reading his stuff more than worthwhile.
+If anyone doesn’t have to worry about that, it’s Neil Strauss and that alone makes reading The Truth more than worthwhile.

 What else can you learn from the blinks?

 - Why most people start exploring polyamory with swinging (and what they call it instead)

 - The only real sign of a sex addict (and why most diagnoses are bogus)